handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 When you're trying to reference new code in play-mode session that'll fail if assembly is not yet referencing that (most often happens when using AsmDefs that are not yet referencing each other)

 ### Changing class that uses extension and passes itself as a reference
-> You can use User Script Rewrite Overrides to overcome this limitation
+> You can use [User Defined Script Overrides](#user-defined-script-overrides) to overcome this limitation

 Changing class that uses extension method and passes itself as a reference will create compiler error.